eugecm/wikipath/README.md

 # wikipath

 A program to find a path between two wikipedia articles.
+It is my first clojure program.
+Makes use of [ubigraph](http://ubietylab.net/ubigraph/) to display the explored tree.

+## TODO

+ * Provide a way to cache the results so we don't make unnecessary requests.
+ * Refactor messy code, hard-coded strings and the like.
+ * Implement more searching algorithms.
+Right now there's only depth-first.

 ## Important